USPTO Examiner MCDOWELL BRIAN E - Art Unit 1624

 Executive Summary

-Examiner MCDOWELL, BRIAN E works in Art Unit 1624 and has examined 1,462 patent applications in our dataset.
-With an allowance rate of 67.3%, this examiner allows applications at a lower rate than most examiners at the USPTO.
-Applications typically reach final disposition in approximately 23 months.
+Examiner MCDOWELL, BRIAN E works in Art Unit 1624 and has examined 1,393 patent applications in our dataset.
+With an allowance rate of 66.1%, this examiner has a below-average tendency to allow applications.
+Applications typically reach final disposition in approximately 24 months.

 Allowance Patterns

-Examiner MCDOWELL, BRIAN E's allowance rate of 67.3% places them in the 21% percentile among all USPTO examiners.
-This examiner is less likely to allow applications than most examiners at the USPTO.
+Examiner MCDOWELL, BRIAN E's allowance rate of 66.1% places them in the 27% percentile among all USPTO examiners.
+This examiner has a below-average tendency to allow applications.

 Office Action Patterns